 Request Body Parameters

 Parameter Type Required Description email string ✅ Yes The email address of the user. client_id string ✅ Yes Your application’s client ID.
-Request ExampleSuccess ResponseCase of inactive client – This indicates that your application has been marked as inactive in the Domain ConsoleError Response - API receive verification response
+Request ExampleSuccess ResponseCase of inactive client – This indicates that your application has been marked as inactive in the Domain ConsoleError Response - Get secret number

 The verification response will be sent to the